 - Program Requirements: Each certificate requires satisfactory completion of the program's graduate credit hour requirements with a cumulative GPA of at least 2.25/4.0.
-Since the certificate is not a degree, all certificate credits subsequently may be applied to one of Covenant Seminary's degree programs; however, note that the Master of Arts in Counseling degree has a time limit after which the earned credits cannot be applied. - Online Education: Students may complete a Graduate Certificate online.
-Certificate students should remember that there are limitations on the number of distance education courses that may be applied to some of Covenant Seminary's master's degrees should the student desire further study in a degree program.
+Since the certificate is not a degree, all certificate credits subsequently may be applied to one of Covenant Seminary's degree programs; however, note that the Master of Arts in Counseling degree has a time limit after which some earned credits cannot be applied. - Online Education: Students may complete a Graduate Certificate online.
+Certificate students should remember that there are limitations on the number of distance education courses that may be applied to some of Covenant

+Seminary's master's degrees should the student desire further study in a degree program.
 (See the "Online Education" section of this handbook for additional information.)
 F-1 (non-immigrant) international students may not take more than one course per semester online while attending under an F-1 visa.
 F-1 visas cannot be issued for students to pursue a graduate certificate.
 Students should read the "Satisfactory Academic Progress" section of the handbook to ensure ongoing Financial Aid eligibility.
-(See the "Online Education" section of this handbook for additional information.) - Transfer Credit: Transfer credit for Graduate Certificates will be limited to 6 semester units.
-(See "Transfer Credit" section for more details.) - Graduate Certificate Program Track Options - o Biblical and Theological Studies: This certificate is ideal for individuals wishing to deepen their
+(See the "Online Education" section of this handbook for additional information.)

+- Transfer Credit: Transfer credit for Graduate Certificates is limited to 6 semester units.
+(See "Transfer Credit" section for more details.) - Graduate Certificate Program Track Options